cloudposse-terraform-components/aws-opsgenie-team/src/README.md

 # Component: `opsgenie-team`

-This component is responsible for provisioning Opsgenie teams and related services, rules, schedules.
+This component provisions Opsgenie teams and related services, rules, and schedules.
 ## Usage

 #### Pre-requisites

-You need an API Key stored in `/opsgenie/opsgenie_api_key` of SSM, this is configurable using the `ssm_parameter_name_format` and `ssm_path` variables.
+You need an API Key stored in `/opsgenie/opsgenie_api_key` of SSM; this is configurable using the `ssm_parameter_name_format` and `ssm_path` variables.

-Opsgenie is now part of Atlassian, so you need to make sure you are creating an Opsgenie API Key, which looks like `abcdef12-3456-7890-abcd-ef0123456789` and not an Atlassian API key, which looks like
+Opsgenie is now part of Atlassian, so you need to make sure you are creating an Opsgenie API Key, which looks like `abcdef12-3456-7890-abcd-ef0123456789` and not an Atlassian API key, which looks like:

 ```shell
 ATAfT3xFfGF0VFXAfl8EmQNPVv1Hlazp3wsJgTmM8Ph7iP-RtQyiEfw-fkDS2LvymlyUOOhc5XiSx46vQWnznCJolq-GMX4KzdvOSPhEWr-BF6LEkJQC4CSjDJv0N7d91-0gVekNmCD2kXY9haUHUSpO4H7X6QxyImUb9VmOKIWTbQi8rf4CF28=63CB21B9